ogb4n/monit-app/readme.md

 <div align="center">

   <h3 align="center">Monit-App</h3>

-  *project is in alpha and have only been tested on debian/rockyLinux systems*
+_project is in alpha and have only been tested on debian/rockyLinux systems_ <br>
+_next major changes whill be windows implementation, and alerting system_

   <p align="center">
     A python app that monitors your system